 About Rif Mountains

-The Rif Mountains of the north of Morocco hide impressive Roman ruins of immense scale at Volubilis, a thermal spa at Moulay Yacoub and a small town of laid-back tranquility a little further north - Chefchaouen
+The Rif Mountains of the north of Morocco hide impressive Roman ruins at Volubilis, a thermal spa at Moulay Yacoub and the blue-white mountain town of Chefchaouen, the prettiest town in Morocco.

 Chefchaouen is a small tranquil town at the northern edge of the Rif Mountains.
-It appears as if it is protected by two mountainous peaks, which have given it its name meaning - "the horns" in Berber.
-Coming to Chefchaouen, in the Rif mountains, you will discover a preserved and little known Morocco.
-At the north-east exit of the medina, the Ras-El-Ma spring is a cool oasis offering a very good view over the valley.
+It appears as if it is protected by two mountainous peaks, which give the town its name ('look at the horns' in Berber).
+Here you'll discover a place, little changed in decades.
+At the north-east of the medina, the Ras-El-Ma spring is a cool oasis offering a very good view over the valley.
 On foot or riding a donkey, let yourself be guided around the Talassemtane National Park, around the valley of the monkeys or even the Tissemlal falls.
-With its pure air, calmness, cleanliness, picturesque medina and attractive surrounding areas, Chefchaouen provides you with a complete and gentle break.
+With its clean mountain air, picturesque medina and attractive surrounding areas, Chefchaouen is worthy of a one or two night stay (or longer...!)

-Ecotourism Chefchaouen is lucky to be ideally situated as a departure point for hiking or rambling in the surrounding parks.
-Its surrounding areas are crammed with natural curiosities, like the Pont de Dieu at Achkour, a rock archway above a 25m precipice.
-Springs, fir trees, cedar and native pine forests cover the national nature park of Talassemtane.
+Chefchaouen is an ideal departure point for hiking or rambling as its surrounding areas are crammed with natural curiosities, like the Pont de Dieu at Achkour, a rock archway above a 25m precipice.
+Springs, fir trees, cedar and native pine forests cover the National Park of Talassemtane.
 The Talembote park, the mountains, forests and cliffs of Ghmara or the enormous regional nature park of Bouhachem complete this immense playground.
-Closer to the town, the spring at Ras El Maa, which supplies Chefchaouen with water, is a very pleasant place for a walk, as is the Toughoubit grotto or the refreshing waterfalls at Chrafate.
-The harrier, golden eagle, lynx, otter or even the macaque are some of the protected species.
+Closer to the town, the spring at Ras El Maa, which supplies Chefchaouen with water, is a very pleasant place for a walk, as is the Toughoubit grotto or the waterfalls at Chrafate.

 High up in the Rif Mountains is the "Thermes de Moulay Yacoub" - the hot spa, where a large variety of treatments are on offer.
 Nearby is the purpose-built Moulay Yacoub Hotel.